 Dr Zahabiyah Bassi

-Zaby Bassi is a Consultant Paediatrician in Neurodisability, and a well-known voice in Neurofibromatosis.
+Zaby Bassi is a Consultant Paediatrician in Neurodisability, and a well-known voice in NF.
 She specialises in Children’s and Adolescent services at Alder Hey Children’s NHS Foundation Trust in Liverpool.
-It is thanks to Zaby, and her consistent support of the charity, that we were able to place Samantha Gaden one of our Specialist Neurofibromatosis Nurses, in Alder Hey Hospital.
+It is thanks to Zaby, and her consistent support of the charity, that we were able to place Samantha Gaden, one of our Specialist NF Nurses, in Alder Hey Hospital.

 Dr Shruti Garg

-Shruti did her general medical training at Grant Medical College, Mumbai India before training in general psychiatry at Oxford & Leeds.
-She has since been awarded a research training fellowship by NIHR Biomedical Research centre to study the behaviour in Neurofibromatosis type 1.
+Shruti did her general medical training at Grant Medical College in Mumbai, India, before training in general psychiatry at Oxford & Leeds.
+She has since been awarded a research training fellowship by NIHR Biomedical Research centre to study the behaviour in Neurofibromatosis Type 1.
 Shruti’s PhD thesis described for the first time, a high prevalence of Autism Spectrum Disorders (ASD) in NF1.
 This work has formed the basis for her research programme in NF1 autism.
 In August 2018, she was awarded the Francis Collins Scholarship in NF1 by NTAP.
 This work will allow her to investigate the use of non-invasive brain stimulation for working memory deficits in NF1.

 Mr Thomas Carroll

-Mr Hayes has both a private and an NHS practice at The Royal Marsden.
+Professor Hayes has both a private and an NHS practice at The Royal Marsden.
 He is a Consultant General Surgeon and Surgical Oncologist on the Sarcoma Unit and the Skin Unit.
-Mr Hayes has a specialist practice in soft-tissue sarcoma and advanced melanoma, and operates on over 150 cases of sarcoma and another 150 of cases of advanced malignant melanoma a year.
-Mr Hayes was awarded a Hunterian Professorship in 2002 for his research into angiogenesis as a therapeutic approach for cancer and he has published widely in the fields of sarcoma and melanoma.
+Professor Hayes has a specialist practice in soft-tissue sarcoma and advanced melanoma, and operates on over 150 cases of sarcoma and another 150 of cases of advanced malignant melanoma a year.
+Professor Hayes was awarded a Hunterian Professorship in 2002 for his research into angiogenesis as a therapeutic approach for cancer and he has published widely in the fields of sarcoma and melanoma.